RobertZetterlund/intro-to-ai/assignment7/report.md

 - Convolutional network: 90.1 % accuracy
 - Fully connected network 57.1 % accuracy

-Another benfit of using convolutional networks is that it will need less parameters than a fully connected on.
+Another benefit of using convolutional networks is that it will need less parameters than a fully connected on.
 This makes it more efficient when it comes memory and complexity.
 The reason why in needs less parameters is because it uses shared weights and biases.
 Each of the hidden neurons in a convolutional network has a bias and several weights connected to the neurons in its local receptive field.
 But all the hidden neurons has the same array of weights, and hence a convolutional network will need less parameters.